How traveling changed my life is a story that starts with a risk I took right after college.

 Sure, once I hit a certain level in life, I should be selective; but when I’m young, it’s better to just say “yes” to everything (within reason) as I’m starting out.

-Only after I experienced more, met new people, saw more things, and tried more activities, I learned what I actually liked, what I didn’t, and what’s really possible.
+Only after I experienced more, met new people, saw more things, and tried more activities, I learn what I actually like, what I don’t, and what’s really possible.

 7. Explore what I have

 Growing up in LA, my family and I never explored the city: We went to the same restaurants, vacationed at the same places, and did the same things.
 Even at college in San Diego, I rarely visited the city despite having a car and all the free time in the world.

 But when I lived abroad, it would’ve been a waste to not explore.
 When I lived in Taipei, I would randomly pick an area and check it out, armed with nothing but a backpack, a book, and a bottle of water.
 If I found a coffee shop, I’d hang out and read; if I met someone cool, I’d talk and hang out with them.

 Once I came back to the US, I kept that mentality with me.